vige-vota/frontend/README.md

 Add the following DNS in your /etc/hosts file:
 ```
-$IP_ADDRESS  votingpapers.vota.vige.it
+$IP_ADDRESS  vota-votingpapers.vige.it
-$IP_ADDRESS  backend.vota.vige.it
+$IP_ADDRESS  vota-voting.vige.it
 ```

 where in $IP_ADDRESS you must choose the ip address where is located the server

-Now you can connect in the application going to: open `https://frontend.vota.vige.it`
+Now you can connect in the application going to: open `https://vota-frontend.vige.it`

 ## Eclipse